jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### February 2nd, 2018
+- worked on WDF.
+Reviewing jQuery
+- now at 70%

 #### February 1st, 2018
 - worked on WDF.
 Learned about traversing, reviewed jQuery
 - now at 69%